 Our unit of the Gigabyte G32QC was manufactured in May 2020 and you can see the label here.

 The Gigabyte G32QC is a great gaming monitor, especially if you're looking for a big screen at a budget price.
-However, the 1440p resolution is a bit low for a 32-inch screen, and even among 27-inch monitors, there are better options that are cheaper, such as the ASUS ProArt Display PA278QV.
+However, the 1440p resolution is a bit low for a 32-inch screen, and even among 27-inch monitors, there are better options that are cheaper, like the ASUS ProArt Display PA278QV.

 For more options, check out our recommendations for the best gaming monitor, the best 144Hz monitor, and the best 27-inch monitor.